Baseball broadcasting firsts: 1970s

 On October 13, 1971, the World Series held a night game for the first time.
 Commissioner Bowie Kuhn, who felt that baseball could attract a larger audience by featuring a prime time telecast (as opposed to a mid-afternoon broadcast, when most fans either worked or attended school), pitched the idea to NBC.
-An estimated 61 million people watched Game 4 on NBC; TV ratings for a World Series game during the daytime hours would not have approached such a record number.
+An estimated 61 million people watched Game 4 on NBC; television ratings for a World Series game during the daytime hours would not have approached such a record number.
 In subsequent years, all weekday games would be played at night.

 Except for Game 1 in both series, all League Championship Series games in 1975 were regionally televised.
 Meanwhile, Game 3 of both League Championship Series were aired in prime time, the first time such an occurrence happened.

 On October 18, 1977, ABC's Bill White became the first African American broadcaster to preside over the presentation of the Commissioner's Trophy at the conclusion of the World Series.

 1980s

-In 1985, NBC's telecast of the All-Star Game out of the Metrodome in Minnesota was the first program to be broadcast in stereo by a TV network.
+In 1985, NBC's telecast of the All-Star Game out of the Metrodome in Minnesota was the first program to be broadcast in stereo by a television network.
 Also in 1985, ABC announced that every game of the World Series would be played under the lights for the biggest baseball audience possible.
 It marked the first time that all World Series games were played at night.

 In 1989, NBC's Gayle Gardner became the first woman to regularly host Major League Baseball games for a major television network.